 Five Board Members will be elected to one-year terms each year, so as to allow for staggered three-year terms once the Transition Period has ended.
 All other Board Members shall serve one-year terms.

-The President shall be subject to a 10-year term limit as an Officer, other Officers shall be subject to a seven-year term limit, and the Officers shall not be subject to the term limits applicable to Board Members.
+The President shall be subject to an 11-year term limit as an Officer, other Officers shall be subject to a nine-year term limit, and the Officers shall not be subject to the term limits applicable to Board Members.

 The succession plan in Article VI.
 Section 1 shall be modified as follows with respect to the 2021 Officers.
 In 2022, the Vice President so designated by the Nominating Committee shall become the President, and the remaining two Vice Presidents shall continue to serve in the office of Vice President.
 In 2023, the Vice President so designated by the Nominating Committee shall become the President, and the other Vice President shall continue to serve in the office of Vice President.
 In 2024, the remaining Vice President shall become the President.
 During the Transition Period, each individual serving in the office of the Vice President shall be a member of the Executive Committee.